BrandonPCollins/my-project-4/README.md

 3. **Database Configuration:**
    - Utilize a database for storing migrations.
 In this project, Elephant SQL was used under a free tiny turtle plan.
 Import the database configuration into the project through the `env.py` file.
+   - Ensure the connection is operational by pushing migrations to the database and ensuring they have migrated correctly.

+4. **Cloudinary:**
+   - Cloudinary is utilized in this project in this project as online storage for static files such as images users may use as their profile pictures, or as header images for their posts.
+   - Set up a free Cloudinary account and add the CLOUDINARY_URL as an environment variable in the env.py file.
+   - Hook up Cloudinary in settings.py by configuring STATICFILES_STORAGE, STATICFILES_DIRS, STATIC_ROOT

 ### Heroku Deployment: